junxit/us-congress-bills-113/bill.md

 >       - **(ii)** in awarding grants to eligible applicants described in paragraph (4)(C), give priority to each such eligible applicant that—
 >         - **(I)** demonstrates a high proportion of high-quality charter schools within the network of the eligible applicant;
 >         - **(II)** demonstrates success in serving students who are educationally disadvantaged;
->         - **(III)** does not have a significant proportion of charter schools that have been closed, had the charter revoked for compliance issues, or the affiliation with such eligible applicant revoked;
+>         - **(III)** does not have a significant proportion of charter schools that have been closed, had their charter revoked for compliance issues, or had their affiliation with such eligible applicant revoked;
->         - **(IV)** has sufficient procedures in effect to ensure timely closure of low-performing or financially mismanaged charter schools and clear plans and procedures in effect for the students in such schools to attend other high-quality schools; and
+>         - **(IV)** has sufficient procedures in effect to ensure timely closure of low-performing or financially-mismanaged charter schools and clear plans and procedures in effect for the students in such schools to attend other high-quality schools; and
 >         - **(V)** demonstrates success in working with schools identified for improvement by the State.
 >   - **(4)** *Eligible applicant defined* For purposes of this subsection, the term eligible applicant means an eligible applicant (as defined in section 5210) that—
 >     - **(A)** desires to open a charter school in—